-An ArcGIS Web AppBuilder theme is a collection of user interface elements that define an app's look-and-feel, layout, app navigation, and on screen functional UI items such as scale bar, overview map, and so on.
+An Web AppBuilder for ArcGIS theme is a collection of user interface elements that define an app's look and feel, layout, app navigation, and on-screen functional UI items such as scale bar, overview map, and so on.
 By developing a theme, you can create your application's interface, interactive user experience, and branding style.

 The theme elements includes widget panels, style sheets, and layout definitions and theme widgets.
 One app can include more than one theme, but can only use one theme while running.